tcr/tagr/README.md

 * **el.length**
 * **el[0...length]**

-Tagr elements implement array methods to manipulate and all elements and text in place.
-You can pass in other tagr elements or raw strings as children:
+Tagr elements implement array methods to manipulate and all elements and text in-place.
+You can pass in other tagr elements or raw strings as children.
+Whenever an element is attached to a parent, an `attached` event is fired on the element, and vice versa for `detached`.
+This can be used to dynamically enable behaviors for elements.

+These methods manipulate an element's children:

 * **el.push(_children..._)**
 * **el.pop() returns `object`**